-There are two types of writers when it comes to scene, I’ve found.
+In my editorial practice, I see a lot of dialogue writing.
+I’ve found that there are two types of writers when it comes to writing dialogue in fiction.
 One type takes a minimal approach to the stuff around the dialogue.
-One uses dialogue tags, adverbs, and narrative to construct scaffolding.
+One uses speech tags, adverbs, and narrative to construct scaffolding.
 If you’ve ever worked with me no a manuscript, you know that I don’t take kindly to a lot of scaffolding.
 I feel that it distracts from the dialogue, which is the rightful star of scene.
 It’s usually totally unnecessary.
 When I see a lot of scaffolding, I often remind writers to trust themselves and their readers.
 Trust themselves to come across as intended, and trust their readers to pick up on what’s being conveyed.

-The point is, if you can’t be clear using dialogue alone, you need to look twice at what’s within the quotation marks, not what’s around them.
 Take a look at the following examples.
-The first is dialogue with no scaffolding.
+The first is dialogue writing with no scaffolding.
 I’ve only used dialogue tags twice, one for each character at the beginning:

 “Hey,” Sara said.